On Valentine’s Day, February 14th, women in Japan give chocolate to the men. The men give candy to the women on White Day, March 14th.

 White Day was originally conceived of by a candy maker who hoped to promote the sales of marshmallows!
 (In fact, it was originally called Marshmallow Day.)

 This article was posted on Sunday, February 19th, 2006 at 12:11 pm and is filed under Countries & Cultures, Holidays Around the World, Japan, Japanese, Languages, Marshmallow Day, Recommendations, St. Valentine's Day, Valentine's Day, White Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Marshmallow Day in Japan”